joanFaseDev/frontendmentor/meet-landing-page/README-template.md

 - **Group Chat for Everyone** part -> **header** element because it seems to be an introductory content.
 There's a logo, a quick description and two links: one to get the product, the second to learn more about it.

+- **Ways to add an image passed a certain breakpoint?** -> Created two html elements _picture_ and made one of them invisible using _display: none_ until the specific breakpoint is passed.

 ### Built with

 - Semantic HTML5 markup